 The Difference between SVG and PNG File Types Explained and Why It Matters Which One You Use

-Before we can get to the difference between the two file formats, we must first understand what each of the files are to begin with.
+Before we can get to the difference between the two file formats, we must first understand each type of file.

 What is an SVG File